initia-labs/widget/README.md

-# Initia Widget
+# InterwovenKit

-- See the detailed docs in [README.md](packages/widget-react/README.md).
+- See the detailed docs in [README.md](packages/interwovenkit-react/README.md).
 - For developer setup and contributing guidelines, please refer to [DEVELOPMENT.md](DEVELOPMENT.md).